I'm Rishabh Rawat, a 3rd year (Junior year) engineering student specializing in Electronics and Communication from GGSIPU, India.

 Here's a quick look at how the website will behave when offline:

-As the name suggests, this includes adding documentation for the project.
 As the project is getting big, it needs proper documentation for a newcomer to get going with it and it should be easy to read and get started with.
 The good way of structuring this documentation would be to show a flowchart of the functions/files and indicate the flow of control through it.
 Adding code snippets will make it more easy to understand.

 A sample flowchart for showing the control flow of the project in its current state looks like,